Types of Teradata Access Rights

 Owners and Creators

-Teradata differentiates between creators and owners of database objects.
+Teradata distinguishes between creators and owners of database entities.

-The creator is the user who executes the DDL statement to create an object.
-Thus, only one user can be the creator of an object.
+The creator of an object is the user who executes the DDL statement for its creation.
+As a result, only a single user can have this role.

 Teradata Access Rights – Implicit Privileges

-An object’s owner can grant explicit privileges to other users, databases, and roles (WITH and WITHOUT GRANT option).
+An object’s owner can grant explicit privileges to other users, databases, and roles (WITH and WITHOUT GRANT options).

-In our example above, the databases “System Admin” and “Database 1” have implicit privileges on “Object “.
+The “System Admin” and “Database 1” databases possess implicit privileges on the “Object”.

 Teradata Access Rights – Explicit Privileges

-Explicit privileges are managed with the GRANT and REVOKE statements.
+Explicit Privileges are managed through the use of GRANT and REVOKE statements.

 The GRANT statement assigns explicit privileges to databases, users, tables, indexes, views, stored procedures, UDFs, macros, and roles: